atenger/learn-git/README.md

 # Demo of Git Commands

-A sandbox for learning and demo'ing git commands
+A sandbox for learning and demo'ing git commands.